 Interesting Fact: Marigolds begin flowering in June and will continue to flower up until the first frost.

-Derived from the Greek word, “Chrys” meaning golden and “Anthemon” meaning flower.
-Their colors are not limited to their native golden namesake as white, purple and red varieties are very popular.
-They are symbol of joy and optimism, making them a perfect flower to finish your fall arrangements.
+November's birth month flower is derived from the Greek word, "chrys" meaning golden and "anthemon," meaning flower.
+Their colors are not limited to their native golden namesake as white, purple, and red varieties are prevalent.
+They are a symbol of joy and optimism, making them a perfect flower to finish your fall arrangements.

-A universal favorite for Christmas decoration, their striking red and green displays make them a great fit for the holiday season.
+A universal favorite for Christmas decoration, the striking red and green displays of the birth month flowers for December make them an excellent fit for the holiday season.